 - Providers must request sign language interpreting services through the website or by calling the scheduling office at 417-889-8377.
 We are unable to process requests made through the on-site interpreter.
+All requests must be made in writing.

 - Assignment changes must be reported to Associates in Sign Language scheduling office as soon as possible.